Community and Equity

-St. Mark’s School seeks to cultivate a safe and generative environment for each community member.
-Understanding the various cultures represented in our student body is an essential part of a St. Mark’s education, and we intend to provide students with a superior education in a community of students, parents, faculty, and staff that represents a variety of racial, ethnic, cultural, and religious backgrounds.
+St. Mark's provides students with a superior education in a community of students, parents, faculty, and staff that represents a variety of racial, ethnic, cultural, and religious backgrounds

 Read the Community and Equity Impact Report to see how Community and Equity Affairs, and the programs it offers through the school year, helps St. Mark’s carryout this mission.